jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 noise in this image is salt and pepper noise (randomly flipped bits), I can try an [opening]() followed by a [closing]() as a first step.
 Because the images along the 0th axis are independent, I don't want to denoise across them.
-We can make define a 3D (rather than 4D) neighbourhood as follows:
+We can define a 3D (rather than 4D) neighbourhood as follows:

 ```python
 from scipy import ndimage as ndi